LambdaHack/LambdaHack/README.md

 or a custom-made main loop.
-Several frontends are available (GTK is the default) and many other generic engine components are easily overridden, but the fundamental source of flexibility lies in the strict and type-safe separation of code and content.
-Long-term goals for LambdaHack include support for tactical squad combat, in-game content creation, auto-balancing and persistent content modification based on player behaviour.
+Several frontends are available (GTK is the default) and many other generic engine components are easily overridden, but the fundamental source of flexibility lies in the strict and type-safe separation of code and content and of clients (human and AI-controlled) and server.
+Long-term goals for LambdaHack include support for multiplayer tactical squad combat, in-game content creation, auto-balancing and persistent content modification based on player behaviour.

 The engine comes with a sample code for a little dungeon crawler, called LambdaHack and described in PLAYING.md.
 The engine and the example